knangcas/LocationGuesser/README.md

-# Assignment 3 Starter Code

-## Name The Place 2024
+# Name The Place 2024

+### Disclaimer

+This is a class project for distributed systems.

 ## Description (a)